September 10 2013

 Vicki E. Alger

-U.S. Immigration and Customs Enforcement certainly have their hands full these days.
+U.S. Immigration and Customs Enforcement officials certainly have their hands full these days.
 As FoxNews.com reports:

 A sudden influx of illegal immigrants from Mexico requesting asylum is overwhelming immigration agents in San Diego, forcing agencies to rent hotel rooms for some undocumented families and release others to cities around the U.S.